dicarlolab/ThreeDWorld/README.md

 	- start mainaction.py in threedworld/clienttools/Movement as follows <br />
 	`python mainaction <path_to_output_directory [String]> <SEED [Int]>`
 	- This should automatically start the Unity 3D World binary.
 	- A known error is that sometimes the binary won't receive the message from mainaction.py.
 There are two indicators that this happened: 1.)
 The tdw_info_server never receives a request from the new binary.
 2.)
 In the task manager, the memory usage of the binary doesn't increase but stays around or below 100MB.
-If that happens close mainaction.py and the binary and retry again until it works.
+If that happens close mainaction.py and the binary and retry starting mainaction.py again until it works.

 - Important parameters for the dataset generation can be found in the following files:
 	- threedworld/clienttools/Movement/actions/curious.py